DexterLagan/cobalt2-theme/README.md

-# Cobalt 2 Color Theme for DrRacket
+# Cobalt 2 color theme for DrRacket
 This package is the Cobalt 2 color scheme for DrRacket, Racket's IDE.

 <p align="center"><img src="screenshots/screenshot.png"></p>